benui-dev/notgdc-site/_pages/faq.md

 ### What formats do you accept?

 We accept all kinds of submission formats.
 In the past we’ve received:
-- Social media threads (Twitter, Mastodon)
+- Social media threads (Bluesky, Mastodon)
 - Presentations (Google Slides etc.)
 - Blog posts
 - YouTube videos